-Project Operations: lands required for the dams, spillways, hydropower plants, offices, and other areas used solely for the operation of the river.
+- Project Operations: lands required for the dam, spillway, offices, and other areas used solely for the operation of the reservoir.

-Low Density Recreation: lands classified for use for activities such as hiking trails, primitive camping, limited river access points, and other similar low-density activities by the visiting public.
-Private floating facilities may be permitted in these areas in accordance with the Shoreline Management Plan.
+- Low Density Recreation: lands classified for use for activities such as hiking trails, primitive camping, limited lake access points, and other similar low-density activities by the visiting public.

-Wildlife Management: lands allocated as habitat for fish and wildlife and are generally open for hunting and fishing.
+- Wildlife Management: lands allocated as habitat for fish and wildlife and are open for hunting.

-Water Surface: For those projects that administer a surface water zoning program, this will be included in the revision process for the Master Plans.
+- Water Surface: For those projects that administer a surface water zoning program, this will be included in the Master Plan revision process.

 - Restricted: Water areas restricted for project operations, safety, and security purposes.

 - Designated No-Wake: To protect environmentally sensitive shoreline areas, recreational water access areas from disturbance, and for public safety.

 - Fish and Wildlife Sanctuary: Annual or seasonal restrictions on areas to protect fish and wildlife species during periods of migrations, resting, feeding, nesting, and/or spawning.